1888-89 Glasgow Cup Shame

 William Hay joined the club from Maryhill and played regularly at left back for the rest of the season.
 He later joined Rangers and then moved to London where he played occasionally for Millwall and regularly for London Caledonians, an amateur team who selected mainly Scots.

 In the previous few years Partick Thistle had recorded impressive results against English teams, both in the English Cup, and during New Year tour matches.
 This year, though, heavy defeats at the hands of Bolton (1-6) at Pike’s Lane, and Accrington (0-10) did nothing to lift spirits amongst the players.
-A joint social “smoker” at the Douglas Hotel in Manchester, along with the Rangers players also on tour in Lancashire, brought in the New Year, and this may have had something to do with the poor score against Accrington the following day.
+A joint social “smoker” at the Douglas Hotel in Manchester, along with the Rangers players also on tour in Lancashire, brought in the New Year, and this may have had something to do with the poor score against Accrington the following day, although an injury to John McCorkindale meant he missed the second half, and this wouldn’t have helped.
 Rangers also lost heavily in their game.
 Bob Robertson showed that he had fully recovered from his earlier injury by travelling with the playing party.

 During the visit Willie Paul received his customary offers of moves to English clubs.
 These clubs were obviously unimpressed with the description in the Scottish Referee of the player after the Cup Final: “It is a pity that Willie Paul was not trained as a wing player.
 He is by nature an individual player and did no passing of note.”